⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Taiwan Semiconductor Manufacturing Company (TSMC)

-The world's largest dedicated independent semiconductor foundry, manufacturing chips for a wide range of fabless companies globally.
+The world's largest dedicated independent semiconductor foundry, manufacturing chips for a diverse global customer base, including many fabless companies.

 Intel